IBM/cloud-native-starter-security-workshop/workshop/app-sec-exercise-01/README.md

 }
 ```

-### Step 2: Run the web-app
+#### Step 2: Run the web-app

-Open a terminal and start the application on port 8080.
+Open the second terminal session and start the application on port 8080.

 ```sh
 cd $ROOT_FOLDER/web-app